kubescape/kubescape.io/docs/use_cases/misconfiguration-remediation-best-practice.md

 Remediation is carried out through specific modifications in Kubernetes manifests, Dockerfiles, or directly in the application code, following Kubescape’s recommendations.

-If Kubescape specifies a more secure package version, the team ensures these updates are made.
+If Kubescape specifies a more secure package version, the team must ensure these updates are made, or other mitigations are put in place.

 ### Validation through Re-scanning: